-The ISW monitoring network currently has the Little Shasta River as a data gap.
+The ISW monitoring network currently has Big Springs and the Little Shasta River as a data gap (see Appendix 3-A).
+Monthly spring monitoring was begun in 2020 by the GSA, including Big Springs (see Section 2.2.2.6 and Figure 3).
+Monitoring of Big Springs will be the priority for the 2027 GSP update.
 Ongoing work by SWRCB and UCD Watershed Sciences in evaluating the interconnection of groundwater and surface water in the area are expected to inform the work of the GSP.
-Monitoring of the upper Little Shasta River watershed using the water balance method is expected to be implemented during the 2032 GSP update.
+Monitoring of the upper Little Shasta River watershed using the water balance method is expected to be implemented during the 2032 GSP update, or sooner if funding is available.
+The three piezometer transects (see Appendix 2-H) will continue to be monitored, and may be expanded to additional sites dependent on funding.